 Scot Zimmerman, FPS Treasurer, resides in Traverse City, and currently serves as Regional President, Northern Michigan for Huntington Bank.
 Growing up in Traverse City, he spent his childhood climbing the dunes, swimming and sailing on all our lakes, visiting Fishtown, and passing through on the way to explore South Manitou.
 As an adult, he has spent time doing many of the same things with his wife Liz, and two daughters Katy and Maddy.
 Liz, being a Leland native, made the connection to Fishtown important to the family.
 It is this connection that prompted Scot to become involved with the Fishtown Preservation Society.

 Joanie Woods, FPS Assistant Treasurer, resides in Leland and is very active in a broad range of community activities.
-She presently serves on the Stewardship Committee of the Leelanau Conservancy, as Co-Chair of Wildflower Rescue.
-Joanie is former Chair of the Leelanau Heritage Route, and continues as a member of the committee.
+She presently serves on several committees for Fishtown Preservation Society.
+Joanie is former Chair of the the Leelanau Conservancy’s Wildflower Rescue and of the Leelanau Heritage Route.
 Joanie graduated from Abbot Academy (now Andover), and received a B.A. from the University of Colorado.